WybeNetwork/VistaPanel-Customizations/README.md

 use GitHack or GitCDN to create a link to the file with the proper Content-Type header or download the file and upload it to your site or to a CDN.

-See the .md files for the rest.
+See the .md files for the specific instruction for each script.